Better Ingredients. Better Results.

 Used to support:

-Athletic Performance • Nutrition
+Athletic Performance • Nutrition • Immunity

-A superfood cultivated for over 8000 years by the peoples of Central and South America, Amaranth has recently gained popularity with high-performance athletes for its sustainable energy support.
+A superfood cultivated for over 8000 years by the peoples of Central and South America, amaranth has recently gained popularity with high-performance athletes for its sustainable energy support. *

 Learn more